jerryarciaga/Rock-or-Something/projects/nix-nixos/1-my-nixos-setup.md

 sudo sbctl enroll-keys --microsoft
 ```
 {% hint style="info" %}
 According to [documentation](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md#enrolling-keys), by using `--microsoft`, we enroll the Microsoft OEM certs.
-This is becuase some hardware might include OptionROMs signed with Microsoft keys.
+This is because some hardware might include OptionROMs signed with Microsoft keys.
 {% endhint %}